WHaverals/IntroDH-Fall2024/datasets.md

 - **[British Newspaper Archive](https://www.britishnewspaperarchive.co.uk/)**: Digital archive of British historical newspapers.
 - **[Trove - Australian Newspapers](https://trove.nla.gov.au/newspaper/)**: Digitized version of various Australian newspapers.
 - **[Historic Mexican & Mexican American Press](http://contentdm-landing.library.arizona.edu/contentdm/mmap/index.html)**: A collection of historic Mexican and Mexican American publications from the mid-1800s to the 1970s.
+- **[The New York Times Annotated Corpus](https://catalog.ldc.upenn.edu/LDC2008T19)**: A corpus of New York Times articles from 1987 to 2007, annotated with hand-annotated linguistic and semantic tags.

 ### Art and Image Collections
 - **[The Met Collection API](https://metmuseum.github.io/)**: Access to The Met's art collection.